 Learn more about choosing a pig breed for your homestead.

-Your pig is going to be so much happier and less trouble for you if you raise two.
+Your pig is going to be so much happier and has less trouble for you if you raise two.
 They are social creatures and will be quieter, more content, and less apt to escape if they have company.
 This will be easier for you to raise your homestead pigs.